 HL7 INTEGRATION PROCEDURE

-Rather than implementing the recent phase of your HL7 integration, analyse your health system’s needs and build a customized interface solution that will meet your budget along with current and future needs.
-A strong interface team with a coordinated testing by subject matter experts can provide successful outcome in HL7 implementation.
+Rather than implementing the recent phase of your HL7 integration, analyze your health system’s needs and build a customized interface solution that will meet your budget along with current and future needs.
+A strong interface team with a coordinated testing by subject matter experts can provide a successful outcome in HL7 implementation.

 Step 1: Plan the interface